Hanoi

 During its history, Quan Thanh Temple was renovated many times, most significantly in 1893 when the principal gate and the shrine were redone.
 Hosting a mixture of architectural styles, Quan Thanh Temple still stands as one of the most iconic architectural designs in Hanoi.

-Quan Thanh Temple’s architectural style is said to be heavily influenced by Buddhism, the most popular religion when it was originally built, while Taoism and Confucianism competed for the second position.
+Quan Thanh Temple’s architectural style is heavily influenced by Buddhism, the most popular religion when it was originally built, while Taoism and Confucianism competed for the second position.
 Seeing through a lot of ups and downs, the remaining architectural features resemble the Nguyen Dynasty’s architectural styles.

 The gate features the prevailing architectural patterns from the imperial era, with one primary door in the middle and two smaller doors on the sides.
 Passing through the gate, tourists will find a spacious yard shaded by a giant banyan tree, a layout typically found in Vietnamese temples and pagodas.
 The main house hosts the display of statues and carvings, as well as the shrines.